Selena Gomez: Net worth and expensive things she owns

 The “Look at Her Now” star had worn the crown of being the woman with the highest number of followers previously as well in 2019, after which singer Ariana Grande and then Jenner took over.

 With such a large fan following, it is not surprising that Selena Gomez’s salary from each sponsored Instagram post will also be quite high.
-According to The Richest, she makes anywhere between USD 80,000 (INR 65,76,864) to USD 1.6 million (INR 13,15,37,280) per post.
+According to The Richest, she makes anywhere between USD 80,000 to USD 1.6 million per post.
 This contributes heavily to Selena Gomez’s net worth.

 Selena Gomez’s music career earnings